cmk/down-the-wabbit-hole/3-configuring-handles.md

 <!-- .element: class="fragment" -->

 Note:
+- now lets look at a vw instance. is is similar to TF in that both are designed around SGD and its relatives, both are C++.
+- vw is in many ways opposite to TF.
+CLI only, can't make up new models.
 - here we are using sgd to train a collaborative filtering model
-- most relevant for us is the contextual bandit use case. we're reading in a data file cb_test.ldf and training an adf model w/ sgd we're also generating predictions and error / stats logs as we go
+- most relevant for us is the contextual bandit use case with action-dependant features (adf).
+- we're reading in a data file cb_test.ldf and training an adf model w/ sgd
+- we're also generating predictions and error / stats logs as we go
 - the aim of the rest of this talk is to show how we productionize this exact use case
+- i'm going to start at the FFI level and work my way up

 #